-In support of the Board's Goal that every student graduates ready for college and careers, the District purchases licenses centrally from Edgenuity - the approved programming to support credit recovery.
+Edgenuity (On-line)- Licenses have been purchased by the central office.
 Schools will not need to purchase these licenses for credit recovery with school-based funds.
 The allocation of licenses are loaded centrally.
-It is important to note that students who are rostered for credit recovery will need to be assigned to a teacher who has appropriate certification for the subject area.
+It is important to note that students who are rostered for credit recovery will need to be assigned to a teacher who has the appropriate certification for the subject area.

-Please note that Credit Recovery programming is also available in additional formats that are centrally led, hosted, and funded - Saturday Credit Recovery and Summer Credit Recovery.
-Please contact the Office of Postsecondary Readiness for additional information regarding these programs.
+Credit Recovery programming is also available in additional formats that are centrally led, hosted, and funded - Saturday Credit Recovery and Summer Credit Recovery.
+Please contact Rhonesha Nixon with the Office of Postsecondary Readiness for additional information regarding these programs (rnixon2@philasd.org).